25 Mg Equals How Many Ml

 Temperature and Density

 The density of a substance can change with temperature.
-For most substances, density decreases as temperature increases because the material expands.
+And for most substances, density decreases as temperature increases because the material expands.
 This effect is usually small but can be significant for precise measurements.
 When accuracy is critical, consider the temperature at which the density was measured and adjust accordingly.

 Purity and Composition

 The purity and composition of a substance can also affect its density.
-For example, the density of a salt solution depends on the concentration of salt.
-Similarly, the density of an alloy depends on the proportions of the constituent metals.
+In practice, similarly, the density of an alloy depends on the proportions of the constituent metals.
+And for example, the density of a salt solution depends on the concentration of salt.
 Always use the density value that corresponds to the specific purity and composition of the substance you're working with.

 Complex Mixtures